View RULES HISTORY

 The due-date is the date whereby if a Claim is not made for the Task, the Admin may edit the task (including changing the reward and/or description, extending the due date, or canceling it completely).

-When defining a Task in Trello, the Admin will chose the correct Checklist for the task type, and specify the following information:
+When defining a Task, the Admin must specify the following information:

-1. A Task number, which is the sequential number of the Task in the relevant Checklist
+2. A Task number, which is the sequential number of the Task for the relevant type.

 4.3.2 Pricing Tasks #